Skip to main content

 Link boosting results from A/B tests

-These link boosting results come from controlled A/B tests on 2 sites across 3 markets, covering 64,400 total pages.
-Both money page boosting and position-based boosting were tested.
+The Position 4-15 boosting A/B test results come from 2 sites across 3 markets, covering 64,400 total pages.
+The money page boosting A/B test involved 6,400 pages over 14 weeks.
+Both approaches were tested with controlled methodology.

 +47%